-This classic Black Raspberry Pie recipe has blackberries and raspberries, touched with lemon and sugar, all baked in the best pie crust ever.
+This is the best, classic Black Raspberry Pie recipe with blackberries and raspberries.
+It’s touched with lemon and sugar, all baked in the best pie crust ever.
 Simple is best here.

 Pie is one of the first things I started making by myself as a kid.
 I tried a few recipes here and there and I’ve been using this crust for YEARS.
 A full tutorial is included there, and if you follow my steps, you’ll be surprised at how simple and easy it is.
 Pretty soon, you won’t even need to look at the recipe.

-No, actually I think these two berries are the perfect marriage for a simple pie.
+Raspberries and blackberries, of course.
+I think these two berries are the perfect marriage of tart flavors for a simple pie.
 AND, you don’t have to hull, slice or dice anything like you have to with strawberries, peaches, and apples so it’s way faster.
 Ya see what I did there?
 Made it easier on ya.
 That’s how I do, and you sure do need to make this pie!

-Don’t forget to check out my recipe for pie dough and these other yummy pies:
+Check out my recipe for pie dough and these other yummy pies/tarts:Print

 If you want a simple and classic pie recipe, this Black Raspberry Pie is it.
 Blackberries and raspberries are touched with lemon and sugar, all baked in the best pie crust ever.